BBALU1660/Crop_Sheild_AI/README.md

 ```

 You can copy this content into your `README.md` file in your repository.
-This file provides a comprehensive guide for setting up and running your Crop Shield project.
+This file includes the Google Drive link for downloading the necessary dataset and model files, along with a comprehensive guide for setting up and running your Crop Shield project.